 Mishy Lesser, Ed.D., is the Learning Director of an award-winning documentary film called Coexist on post-genocide Rwanda.
 She wrote the film’s four-lesson Teacher’s Guide, which serves as a tool for middle and high school, as well as post-secondary educators who teach about genocide and colonial legacy.
 The film is used widely for social emotional learning to cultivate beliefs and behaviors that value human dignity, upstanding, and inclusion, and undermine “othering” and scapegoating.
 Coexist is in the hands of more than 3,000 teachers all over the U.S. Mishy does classroom teaching as well as faculty development, and works with counselors and school administrators who address social tension in their schools.
 Born in the U.S, Mishy lived in Latin America for over twelve years.
 She is developing a new project to create an online interactive new media curriculum to teach U.S. high school students about the intersection between U.S. foreign policy and human rights in Latin American during the Cold War.
 The first module will focus on Chile and the second on Central America.
 Mishy is a founding member of the Karuna Center Board or Directors.

 Pradeep Mahamuthugala, MBA, is a peace worker and practicing attorney.
 As a qualified analyst, consultant, trainer, and academic faculty at Aquinas University (Sri Lanka), Pradeep brings a world of experience to the peacebuilding field.
 He began working in the humanitarian sector in 1990.
 In 1999 he joined an INGO and became responsible for providing support services to civilians in war zones.
 Pradeep works to empower individuals and communities in their personal journeys towards peaceful co-existence.
 As an advisor for Children, Protection and Peacebuilding with World Vision International, Pradeep had the opportunity to work in areas of Indonesia, East Timor, Vietnam, India, Thailand, Cambodia, Philippines, South Sudan and Sri Lanka.
 He has facilitated workshops in the areas of Conflict Sensitive Programming, Human Rights, Community based Advocacy, Conflict Resolution, Negotiation, Mediation, Micro and Macro Conflict Analysis and Religious Dialogue.
-He is currently a trainer for Karuna Center's USAID-funded program in the Eastern Province of Sri Lanka.
-There he works with Hindu, Buddhist, Muslim, and Christian religious leaders.
+During Karuna Center's USAID-funded program in the Eastern Province of Sri Lanka he was one of the lead trainers.
+In Sri Lanka he continues to work with Hindu, Buddhist, Muslim, and Christian religious leaders.

 Joshua Miller Ph.D, MSW is a professor at Smith College School for Social Work who specializes in psychosocial capacity building in response to major disasters, including armed conflict.
 He believes that without peace and reconciliation, psychosocial healing is compromised and without psychosocial healing, peace and reconciliation is incomplete.
 His recent book, Psychosocial Capacity Building in Response to Disasters, published by Columbia University Press, examines the social ecology of major disasters and armed conflict; the intersection of history, social and economic factors, politics, social identity, and culture with a specific disaster or conflagration.
 He has worked domestically in the United States in response to 9/11, Hurricane Katrina, the Boston Marathon bombing and has consulted with mental health professionals after mass shootings.
 He has collaborated with local NGO’s and colleagues in Sri Lanka after the Tsunami, Haiti after the earthquake and in Sichuan Province China after two earthquakes.
 He has an ongoing project in Northern Uganda that integrates medical capacity building with psychosocial healing and recovery, utilizing a training of trainers model.